 Participating schools will only accept the My School DC application available at MySchoolDC.org.
 Each student can apply to up to 12 schools.
-On each student’s application, a family lists schools in the order they like most — their 1st choice, 2nd choice, 3rd choice, and so on.
-Parents should only select schools they want their child to attend.
+On each student’s application, a family should list schools in order of preference.
+Parents should only apply to schools they want their child to attend.

 The My School DC common lottery

 The My School DC common lottery is a single, random lottery that determines placement for new students at all participating schools.
 Student-school matches are based on the number of available spaces at each school; sibling, in-boundary, and other lottery preferences; how each student ranked their school choices; and each student's random lottery number.
 (Through the My School DC common lottery, DCPS selective high schools and programs select students based on specific criteria.)

 Why have a common lottery?